Virtual Environments Studio

-During the Fall 2020 semester, the Virtual Environments Studio will be open for bookings but will not be accepting walk-in appointments.
+During the Spring 2021 semester, the Virtual Environments Studio will be open for bookings but will not be accepting walk-in appointments.
 Patrons will need to have a booking before being allowed in the room, which they can request here.
 Padding time between bookings will automatically be added to the system to facilitate cleaning of equipment and surfaces and allowing for air circulation in the room.
 Face coverings will be required while in the space, and patrons are expected to follow all directives provided to them from library staff.

 - HTC Vive Pro

 - Valve Index

 - Lenovo Daydream

 - PC with Xeon 6-core processor, 32GB of RAM, and an Nvidia GTX 1080ti

 If you are interested in the Microsoft Hololens, it can be checked out from Media Design Studio A by making a booking.

 If you want to know what kinds of VR experiences are preinstalled in the studio, please see this list.